SAP-archive/teched2021-ANA260/exercises/Section 7 - Performance Optimization/README.md

 ![7-12](https://user-images.githubusercontent.com/92877810/139118600-01d69e8d-44f3-4916-9d08-6b71bfe3fc07.png)

-💡As you add a new chart, a new desginer only performance optimization tip appears.
+💡As you add a new chart, a new designer only performance optimization tip appears.

 This tip warns you that you already have a large number of widgets or the widget your story contains are complex and process-heavy.
 It suggests you to change the design of your page either by removing some widgets or changing their type.